 Its the perfect place to visit if you want to wear your workout gear and not raise a sweat.
 Very popular with the legging-clad tanned and blonde 20-30 something’s (post yoga/balance/twist/cross/blah) that want something decent on the severely overpriced and overhyped Glenferrie Rd in Hawthorn.

 The workout brigade are onto a good thing.
-Like the aptly named ‘Mr Simple’ the basic but wholesome smashed avocado was well received and well priced (although a touch slow, but hey, $12.
+Like the aptly named ‘Mr Simple’ which is their basic but wholesome smashed avocado.
+Well received and well priced (although a touch slow, but hey, $12.
 Shut up right?).

 The coffee was very smooth.
-The Niccolo blend is the kind that will please all kinds of drinkers whilst providing that necessary remed
+The Niccolo blend is the kind that will please all kinds of drinkers whilst providing that necessary kick to your weekend.

 119 Howard Street, North Melbourne